 With its five hectare estate, including a park and gardens, Prangins Castle is a unique location and a popular destination for families.
 Located on a hill that overlooks Lake Geneva and has been inhabited for thousands of years, this residence was built in the 1730s in a classicistic style with harmonious proportions.
-The building houses five permanent exhibitions and presents three special exhibitions every year such as “Swiss Press Photo” and “World Press Photo”.
+The building houses seven permanent exhibitions and presents three special exhibitions every year such as “Swiss Press Photo” and “World Press Photo”.
 Audio tours and exhibition texts are available in German, French, Italian and English.

 The menu of the café in the castle's west wing is inspired by the historical kitchen gardens and is a great place for a snack in between exhibition visits or a small meal on the covered terrace.

 Events and festive occasions.
 The museum with its gardens, rooms and exhibitions is a popular venue which combines nature and culture in a unique way.

 The permanent collection "Noblesse oblige!
 Life at a Château in the Eighteenth Century" introduces visitors to the lives and times of the social élites.
 Baron Louis-François Guiguer and his wife guide their guests through the entry hall across a red marble floor into a decadent salon with silk damask tapestries.
 Audio tours and games ensure an entertaining visit for visitors of all ages.

 Covering an area of 5500 m2 and boasting a unique collection of more than a hundred species of ancient fruits and vegetables, the castle's vegetable gardens are the largest in Switzerland.
 A separate audio guide and detailed map reveal all of its secrets.
 Additionally the information centre in the former Dépendance holds answers to many questions on gardening and botany in the 18th century and also to modern problems such as the preservation of biodiversity.